Maryland And Ohio To Close Schools Statewide Due To Coronavirus

 The school closures in that state are scheduled from March 16 to 27.
 Karen Salmon, state superintendent of schools, told reporters that school buildings and buses will be thoroughly cleaned during the break.

-Maryland state officials are working to make sure that during this time, students are still able to access meals, which for many children are a crucial source of nutrition.
+Maryland state officials are working to make sure that during this time, students are still able to access meals, given that school meals are a crucial source of nutrition for many children.

 Hogan said state officials are also taking a range of other measures, including requiring some state employees to telework, limiting public access to state buildings, prohibiting gatherings of over 250 people and readying the National Guard.